 The Department of Statistics, Malaysia (DOSM) is currently conducting the Quarterly Survey of Services 2022.
 Eleven (11) sub-sectors were covered in the survey as per listed below:

 This is an online submission and mail enquiry survey.
 Questionnaires are mailed to respondents at the beginning of every quarter.
 Time given to complete and return a copy of the questionnaires for each reference quarter is by/or before the 10th of the following month (example: for reference of First Quarter 2022, the due date for submission is 10th April 2022).

 The purpose of this survey is to obtain statistics of Malaysia businesses and digital economy in a variety of industries in services sector.
 The information collected is used extensively in the production of a range of economic indicators such as Gross Domestic Product (GDP).
 These statistics help the government and other organisations as well as business community in planning and decision making.

-The main objective of this survey is to collect complete and current information on e-commerce and this information will be used by the government to the National ICT Development Agenda and to generate the Digital Economy Malaysia.
-Among the data collected were income and expenses according to e-commerce by applications, category and type of customer.
+The main objective of this survey is to collect comprehensive and current information on usage of ICT and e-commerce in businesses.
+The information of this survey will be used by the government to measure the usage of ICT performance and digital economy in Malaysia.